 Children with High Learning Potential (HLP) often need more support than others at home and in the classroom, but this does not necessarily mean that they need more structured activities.
 Sometimes it means they need more freedom and a little more guidance instead.
 Sometimes the need is for social and emotional support.
 This advice sheet, exploring the general needs of children with high learning potential, is aimed at parents.

 PA104 – Early Years and High Learning Potential

 PA105 – Profiles of Children with High Learning Potential

 In 1988, following extensive research in gifted education, Maureen Neihart and George Betts proposed six profiles of children with high learning potential.
-The profiles have been widely used in supporting high learning potential children and have recently (2010) been revised based on the authors’ experiences since they were developed.
-This advice sheet is aimed at parents and carers wanting to find out more information about high learning potential or looking for ways to support their high learning potential child.
+The profiles have been widely used in supporting high learning potential children and were revised in 2010 based on the authors’ experiences since they were developed.
+This advice sheet is aimed at parents and carers wanting to find out more information about high learning potential or looking for ways to support their child with high learning potential.

 PA106 – Reading List for Early Years Children with High Learning Potential

 This advice sheet comprises a list of some materials suitable for a high learning potential Early Years advanced reader.
 It includes a variety of different kinds of reading material, as well as general advice on supporting early readers with high learning potential.

 PA107 – Reading List for Key Stage 1 Children with High Learning Potential

 This advice sheet comprises a list of some materials suitable for confident Key Stage 1 readers who are ready to move on.
 The materials are listed in ascending order of difficulty.
 There is also a list of reading material for high learning potential Key Stage 2 readers, as well as a list of comic books suitable for younger readers, available.

 PA108 – Reading List for Key Stage 2 Children with High Learning Potential